thingSoC/embedis/examples/README.md

 ## Examples for Different Boards

 The Arduino IDE now has he capability to support many different CPU architectures and boards.
-The generic Embedis example uses the builtin EEPROM of the AVR/ATMEGA family, and will run on boards like the Uno, Leonardo, Mega, and their variations.
+The generic Embedis example uses the builtin EEPROM however many other add ons are possible..

 If you have a different board (and/or CPU architecture) you will need to use one of the examples specifically for that board.